calamity10110/glob-lang/SYNTAX.md

 ## Basic Concepts

-### What is GLOB?
+### What is GUL?

-GLOB combines simplicity with power:
+GUL combines simplicity with power:

 - **Python-like** syntax (easy to read)
 - **Rust-like** safety (memory safe)